 Adult Mission trips: TPC has conducted a total of four mission trips in the past.
 Three were single day trips to Newberg supporting Habitat for Humanity.
 The fourth was a multi-day trip to Bend working with that Habitat group.

 Food Pantry: The food pantry continues to be a special focus of the congregation.
-Individuals from TPC staff and coordinate volunteer workers.
 Many from the congregation work on a regular schedule receiving donations, stocking shelves, and assisting those who come to the pantry to “shop.”

 Click the title above to view the Kenya presentation by Bunny Lewis